The sport of fox hunting is still controversial today.

 But the bigger controversy is whether or not a fox is related to a cat or a dog.

 If you love foxes, The Fox and the Hound is a pretty good movie – it’s basically how two different animals become friends, until the fox is discriminated against because the farmer wants to kill the fox.

 So without further ado, here are 15 fascinating facts about foxes!

-- Foxes are also prey to certain larger animals: eagles, coyotes, grey wolves, bears and mountain lions.
+Foxes are also prey to certain larger animals: eagles, coyotes, gray wolves, bears and mountain lions.

 Because of their awesome fur, Arctic foxes can withstand temperatures as low as negative-70 degrees Celsius.
 That’s when the poor fellas start shivering.

 Most foxes are like medium-sized dogs, with the biggest foxes weighing 24 pounds (11 kilograms) and measuring 34 inches (86 cm) without its tail.

 What does the fox say?
 There are at least 40 different voices the fox can uses, but the most common is their scream.